uhqd/esapiForDummies/README.md

 Eclipse should say you hello!

+If you want to modify the script, please follow the following steps :

 ##  2. Install and execute your first script using the Varian Wizard
-On a Eclipse Station, in the START menu of windows, find the Wizzard (it should be in the VARIAN directory)
+On a Eclipse Station, in the START menu of windows, find the Wizzard (it should be in the VARIAN directory).